Welcome to Bishops Waltham Surgery

 Thank you in advance for your patience during this essential transition period.

 As part of this migration we will NOT be accepting any new VOS (Vision Online Services) aplications.
-You will be able to register for Bishhops Waltham Surgery's Online modules after we go live on Tuesday 28th October 2014.
-If you are currently registered for VOS you can continue to use this until Wednesday 22nd October.
+You will be able to register for Bishops Waltham Surgery's Online modules after we go live on Tuesday 28th October 2014.
+If you are currently registered for VOS you can continue to use this until Tuesday 21st October.

 Unfortuently, if you are a current VOS user, you will need to re-register for the new service called EMIS Access but only after Tuesday 28th October.